 - 2.1.
 The Council uses a combination of locally and nationally determined pay structures for its workforce. - 2.2.
-The Council will determine the appropriate grade for each job in accordance with either the Greater London Provincial Council (GLPC) Job Evaluation Scheme or the Hay Job Evaluation Scheme depending upon the job requirements and the level of responsibility of its employees within the organisation.
-The GLPC scheme considers posts graded from Grade 1 to Grade 17 and the Hay scheme is used for posts graded Croydon Special Range A and B and will be used for the introduction and maintenance of newly determined local grades for JNC senior staff, Croydon Chief Officer Grades 1-5 to be introduced during the 2021/2022 financial year.. - a) The pay structures, including basic pay, for the Chief Executive and Head of Paid Service, Executive Directors, Directors and posts at Croydon Special Range (CSR) level are determined locally.
-This will also be the case for the proposed Croydon Chief Officer Grades to be implemented during the 2021/2022 financial year. - b) The basic pay for teachers, lecturer, youth workers and Soulbury staff is in accordance with nationally negotiated pay structures. - c) To reflect market and industry specific factors, staff in the in-house bailiff service have locally determined pay arrangements which includes an element
+The Council will determine the appropriate grade for each job in accordance with either the Greater London Provincial Council (GLPC) Job Evaluation Scheme, or the Hay Job Evaluation Scheme, depending upon the job requirements and the level of responsibility of its employees within the organisation.
+The GLPC scheme considers posts graded from Grade 1 to Grade 17 and the Hay scheme is used for posts graded Croydon Special Range A and B and was used for the introduction and maintenance of the newly determined local grades for JNC senior staff; Croydon Chief Officer Grades 1-5 were implemented on 1 November 2021. - a) The pay structures, including basic pay, for the Chief Executive and Head of Paid Service, Corporate Directors, Directors and posts at Croydon Special Range (CSR) level are determined locally.
+Noting, this was the case for the Croydon Chief Officer Grades implemented during the 2021/2022 financial year. - b) The basic pay for teachers, lecturer, youth workers and Soulbury staff is in accordance with nationally negotiated pay structures.

-- of performance pay.
+- c) To reflect market and industry specific factors, staff in the in-house bailiff service have locally determined pay arrangements which includes an element of performance pay.
 Social Workers and social work managers in children's social care services receive recruitment and retention payments to reflect key skills shortages in this sector. - d) For the majority of other staff, the Council uses a locally determined grading structure aligned to the relevant London pay spine of the Greater London Provincial Council. - 2.3.
-Pay allowances other than basic pay are the subject of local or nationally negotiated rates having been determined from time to time in accordance with the collective bargaining arrangements and/or as determined by the Council. - 2.4.
-Other than for the Chief Executive and Head of Paid Service, Executive Directors and Directors, the Council adheres to national pay bargaining and will normally apply a nationally negotiated cost of living pay award for staff covered by the relevant negotiating body and any increase will be payable with effect either from 1 April for NJC and or 1 September (for Soulbury, Youth and Centrally Appointed Teachers). - 2.4.1 With the introduction of the anticipated Croydon Chief Officer Grades during the 2021/22 financial year, with the exception of the Chief Executive and Head of Paid Service the Council will reflect the JNC pay award payable from 1st April, as per national pay bargaining for those who will in future be paid on those grades. - 2.5.
+Pay allowances, other than basic pay, are the subject of local or nationally negotiated rates having been determined from time to time in accordance with the collective bargaining arrangements and/or as determined by the Council. - 2.4.
+Other than for the Chief Executive and Head of Paid Service, Corporate Directors and Directors, the Council adheres to national pay bargaining and will normally apply a nationally negotiated cost of living pay award for staff covered by the relevant negotiating body and any increase will be payable with effect either from 1 April for NJC and or 1 September (for Soulbury, Youth and Centrally Appointed Teachers). - 2.4.1 With the introduction of the Croydon Chief Officer Grades during 2021/22 financial year, with the exception of the Chief Executive and Head of Paid Service, the Council will reflect the JNC pay award payable from 1st April, in accordance with national pay bargaining for those paid on those grades. - 2.5.
 Employees who have joined the Council as a result of a Transfer of Undertakings Protection of Employment (TUPE) transfer may have different arrangements.
 In accordance with TUPE the Council will comply with any such contractual arrangements in relation to the pay for such employees.
 Should conditions arise which support a business case for staff to be offered an opportunity to move to Council terms and conditions this will be considered in accordance with legal obligations.